Mount Ararat

 Hello, I am Noor.
 Thank you for visiting my website!

 Presently, I am a student at University College London/Corvinus University of Budapest's MSc program in Economy, State, and Society, housed in the School of Slavonic and East European Studies.
-My main project at the moment is writing my dissertation on how economic inequalities are influencing families’ labor market interactions, with a focus on family policy, in Hungary.
+My main project at the moment is writing my dissertation on how family policies and economic inequalities are influencing families’ labor market interactions in Hungary.

-While in Armenia, I conducted a project on how social media communities are being used as a facilitation tool for the formation of in-person communities by queer youth in Yerevan.
-The resulting paper will be published in 2026.
+My second primary strand of research is on queer kinship in social reproduction research.
+I have written on how social media communities are being used as a facilitation tool for the formation of in-person communities by queer youth in Yerevan.
+The resulting papers from these projects will be published in 2026.

 My previous degrees are from The New School in New York.
 I completed my BA in Global Studies and Economics and MA in Economics there.
 While at The New School, I focused on feminist economics and transition economies.
 I am interested in how empires influence gender relations and women’s rights.